victorbrugnolo/golang-client-server-otel/README.md

-# Golang temp by zipcode
+# Golang client server otel

 A tool for get weather of location by zipcode